SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ### Model Training <a name="regtree-model-training"></a>

-Instantiating and training our Decision Tree model is done using the below code.
-We use the *random_state* parameter to ensure we get reproducible results, and this helps us understand any improvements in performance with changes to model hyperparameters.
+Instantiating and training the Decision Tree model is done using the below code.
+The *random_state* parameter ensures that the results are reproducible, and this helps to understand any improvements in performance with changes to model hyperparameters.

 ```python